 Telepresence robots are still a bit of a novelty but are becoming more common as their usage broadens.
-The Telepresence robots come in various types, and across many sectors, there are contract workers who cannot work full time.
+Telepresence robots come in various types, and across many sectors, there are contract workers who cannot work full time.
 Offices are therefore seeing the importance of poaching workers from across different time zones.
 A Telepresence robot is a screen mounted on a moving base and perfect for videoconferencing.
 A Telepresence robot gives a great alternative to being there physically.

 Logistics automation has a significant impact on commerce.
 Logistics robots automate the process of moving and storing goods as they travel through the supply chain.
 They are mostly used in warehouses to organize and transport products but are also useful in other different settings.
 These robots offer a great deal of uptime in comparison to manual labor, thus boosting productivity and efficiency.

 Surgical robots in the years ahead will play a huge role in healthcare.
-Personal assistant robots will also play a significant role in senior centers, helping the elderly with their daily chores, especially in countries like Japan with a rapidly ageing population.
+Personal assistant robots will also play a significant role in senior centers, helping the elderly with their daily chores, especially in countries like Japan with a rapidly aging population.

-Robot-assisted surgeries are more precise, less invasive and are likely to be a surgical game changer.
+Robot-assisted surgeries are more precise, less invasive, and are likely to be a surgical game changer.
 Some companies are exploring the use of non-invasive tools for throat and lung cancers.
 By automating operations and minimizing human errors, robots can reduce healthcare costs.